cnguyen-uk/An-Introduction-to-Go/README.md

 ## Randomisation and Seeding

-One way to generate random numbers in Go is as follows.
+One way to generate random numbers in Go is as follows:

 ```Go
 package main